 A loss of outside business by Gatliff or TECO Transport will affect not only Gatliff or TECO Transport, but, if large enough, it could affect the credibility of the companies.
 The prices negotiated with Tampa Electric by these vendors took into consideration their costs and revenues at the time of negotiation, including the revenues from outside customers.
 A significant loss of outside business could cause Gatliff or TECO Transport to fail, since under market pricing regulation Tampa Electric will not make up the difference to them in cost.
-In turn, a failure of these vendors would leave Tampa Electric and its customers with only higher cost alternatives for Blue Gem coal and for transportation to Tampa, a higher cost that would be paid by Tampa Electric's ratepayers.
+In turn, a failure of these vendors would leave Tampa Electric and its customers with only higher cost Gem coal for Blue and for coal alternatives transportation to Tampa, a higher cost that would be paid by Tampa Electric's ratepayers.
 So the continued credibility of Gatliff and TECO Transport is important to protect Tampa Electric's ratepayers from higher cost alternatives.

 TECO has shown good cause for an extended period of classification.
-The material in DN-12557-94 as discussed above, will remain classified until two years from the dates of the respective requests for classification, as listed in the chart.
+The material in DN - 1648-95 as discussed above, will remain classified until two years from the dates of the respective requests for classification, as listed in the chart.